Som3a99/DeepSeaVision/README.md

 ### 🙏 Acknowledgements

 - 🏆 DEPI Digital Egypt Pioneers Initiative for their support and guidance
-- 🌍 [List any other organizations or individuals who contributed to the project]

 ### 👨‍💻 Meet the Team